Churn Risk Configuration

 On-demand

-Trigger a recalculation from the account's Health tab or from Settings → Health Score → Recalculate All.
+Trigger a recalculation from the account's Health tab or from Settings → Churn Risk → Recalculate All.

 Signal data from PSA and RMM integrations syncs every 15 minutes.
-The health score recalculation uses whatever data was available at the time of recalculation — it does not wait for the next sync.
+The churn risk recalculation uses whatever data was available at the time of recalculation — it does not wait for the next sync.

 Tuning recommendations by MSP type